solidi/writing/31-deconstructing-my-reading-habits.md

 # Deconstructing My Reading Habits
 ## Understanding my Purposeful Discipline for Knowledge

 Recently I had a conversation about my reading habits.
 Speaking through it, I realized the process I follow is *purposeful*.
 To better understand my motivations, I drew a diagram, similar to [how I blog](https://medium.com/@solidi/the-one-about-blogging-cd9e65a2055b).
 In this write, I will step through and highlight the essential parts.
-By sharing my thinking with others, it will memorialize my important goal.
+Sharing my thinking with others, it will memorialize my important goal.

 ## My Inspiration for Reading Books Comes From Others